aung-ko/user-profile-demo/readme.md

 ## Running the Project

-First, create the database (and database user if necessary) and add them to the `.env` file.
+First, create the database (and database user if necessary).
+Copy from `.env.example` and add them to the `.env` file.

 ```
 DB_DATABASE=your_db_name